ruilvo/FCUP_Thesis_LaTeX/Front/README.md

 xelatex -interaction=nonstopmode -file-line-error main
 ```
 in the workspace root to generate the output pdf.
 Due to the use of external fonts, compilation may take more than a full minute.
+Or just use the XeLaTeX compiler on whatever LaTeX tool you use (TeXWorks, TeXStudio, VSCode, etc).

 ## Contents